 Low Carb Carbalose Giant Ginger Cookies.
 I have often wondered why it seems so difficult to get a crispy low carb cookie and now I know-it is.
 This is my first attempt at making cookies with Carbalose flour so I have no basis of comparison but I know this: there is no almond flour and no coconut flour.
 Don’t know for sure but this must be some kind of secret.
 Anyway, these are delicious & crispy and every once in a while, crispy is good.

-They say true confessions are good for the soul so here goes another one: I did not have the right Just Like Sugar.
+I have made and taken new pics on the top and is the way they should look.
+They say true confessions are good for the soul so here goes another one: I did not have the right Just Like Sugar for the first pics (at the bottom now).
 I had the Baking but not the Granular since I don’t use much of it and there is a difference so…use the right product for the job…but the taste-ooh la la.

 Down below in the notes I said I would be testing another recipe using these cookies and it didn’t take me long to come up with these Ginger Cheesecake Tarts

 All my other Carbalose Recipes are listed at the bottom of the Carbalose Informational Page.

 For a list of products you may not be familiar with and used on this site, please read Low Carb Pantry Essentials.
 I am NOT sponsor-compensated for recommending a product that I use*** And here, in one tidy package, are over 550 Keto~Paleo~Low Carb~Diabetic Chef’s Recipes

 As I am a Type II diabetic, all recipes on this website are low carb and diabetic friendly.

 - 2¼ C Carbalose Flour***

 - ½ t Mace Or Nutmeg